PawanGujar/PawanGujar/README.md

 ## 🚀 About Me

-- 🎯 Junior Software Engineer with a passion for Java and backend development
+- 🎯 Junior Software Engineer with a passion for Java and backend development (Full Stack Developement)
 - 💻 I love turning ideas into working applications
 - 📘 Currently exploring Microservices, Spring Boot & Cloud
 - 🤝 Open to collaboration and learning